Hydrochloroflurocarbons Phase Out Management Plan (HPMP)

 India’s role in the Kigali Amendment

 In 2016, the signatories to the Montreal Protocol adopted the Kigali Amendment, which aims to phase down HFCs and stresses the importance of combining refrigerant management with the energy-efficiency aspects of cooling.
-As a signatory to the Montreal Protocol and the Kigali Amendment, India has committed to freezing HFC use by 2028 and phasing down HFCs by 85 per cent by 2047.
+As a signatory to the Montreal Protocol and the Kigali Amendment, India has committed to ending HFC use by 2028.
 Globally, the agreement is expected to mitigate HFC use by 85 percent by 2045, causing a reduction of emissions equivalent to approximately 70 billion tonnes of CO2 globally.

 HCFC Phase-out Management Plan (HPMP) in India

 The Ministry of Environment, Forests and Climate Change (MoEF&CC) through its Ozone Cell implements the HCFC Phase-out Management Plan (HPMP) as per the reduction schedule agreed with the Protocol.
 It aims to phase out use of HCFCs by switching to non-ozone depleting and low global warming potential technologies by 2030.
 The Government of India has now launched Stage II of HCFCs Phaseout Management Plan (HPMP) for the 2017-2023 period which has a strong focus on HCFC phaseout in building sector.

 To implement the building sector interventions under HPMP the MoEF&CC has collaborated with EESL.
 Ozone cell, MoEF&CC through EESL will implement mainstreaming of HCFC issues with Energy Efficiency and building sector which forms part of the non-investment component of India’s HPMP stage – I.